English

 Click on the links below for detailed subject information.

 We operate a two week timetable consisting of 60, 50 minute lessons.
-The balance of curriculum time for 23-24 is outlined below:
+The balance of curriculum time for 24-25 is outlined below.
+For example English have seven 50 minute lessons per fortnight.

 Year 7 Year 8 Year 9